The Difference between Tempura, Katsu, and Furai

 Tonkatsu (豚カツ)

-Katsu is the Japanese word for cutlet, and its main ingredient is usually meat such as beef, chicken, or pork.
+On the other hand, Katsu (カツ) is the Japanese word for cutlet, and its main ingredient is usually meat, typically beef, chicken, or pork.

-Unlike Tempura, Katsu is characterized by its crispy brown deep-fried panko covering and usually dressed with Tonkatsu sauce, a thick, sweet Japanese-style Worcester sauce, eaten with the Karashi yellow mustard.
+Before eating, we dress it with Tonkatsu sauce, a thick, sweet Japanese-style Worcester sauce, and eat it with Karashi yellow mustard.

 Ebi Furai (海老フライ)